-A Master of Business is recognised as a wise investment for a senior career, and is likely to boost earning potential.
-A master's degree by research is also essential for those considering a possible academic career route.
+A Master of Business is recognised as a wise investment for a senior business career, and is likely to boost earning potential and open up more career opportunities.
+It's also an essential qualification for those considering an academic career.

 The Master of Business is a research master’s degree that can be completed in just 18 months.
 Throughout your studies you develop advanced research skills, as well as a rigorous understanding of a specialist business field relevant to your interests.

-Completed one of the following or equivalent with a B grade average or higher in all relevant prerequisite papers in the selected subject area:
+Completed one of the following or equivalent with a B grade average or higher in courses at level 7 or above:

-Admission to the Master of Business is subject to approval by the Dean (or representative).
+All final admission to the Master of Business is subject to approval by the dean (or representative).